lendersiq/bankersiq/LTV_agent_guide.md

 The **IQ Banking Intelligence Agent** is live at [https://bankersiq.com/agent/ltv/](https://bankersiq.com/agent/ltv/)

 This is an **AI agent** for banking intelligence, not a traditional API.
-It provides financial product lifetime value calculations with agent-like reasoning and transparency.
+It provides financial product lifetime value calculations with AI reasoning and transparency.

 ## 🧠 Agentic Features